 Are clubs the only way to earn hours?

-No – we also have holiday activities and hours at external learning destinations.
+No – we also have holiday activities and research units created by class teachers.

 Holiday challenge activities:

-At the end of every half term, a challenge sheet is given out.
-In recent years, this has been in paper format.
-However, we have now moved forward and are sending out holiday challenges via our Children’s University email address.
+At the end of every half term, a holiday challenge sheet is emailed out via our Children’s University email address.